php-ru/symfony-docs-ru/forms.rst

         // ...
     }

-Placing the form logic into its own class means that the form can be easily reused elsewhere in your project.
+Placing the form logic into its own class means that the form can be reused elsewhere in your project.
 This is the best way to create forms, but the choice is ultimately up to you.

 .. _form-data-class: